Mind Ripper: Plot

-Stockton and the others split up after Wendy sees the facility's experiments and becomes upset with her father's involvement and she storms off; Mark goes off to find her while Stockton goes to find the scientists and Scott stays in the rec room.
+Stockton and the others split up.
+After Wendy sees the facility's experiments she becomes upset with her father's involvement and storms off.
+Mark goes off to find her, while Stockton goes to find the scientists, and Scott stays in the rec room.
 Stockton finds Larry's body and heads back to get the others out of the facility.
-Thor sneaks into the rec room and almost kills Scott, but the microwave timer goes off, the loud noise incapacitating Thor and Stockton is able to save Scott.
+Thor sneaks into the rec room and almost kills Scott, but the microwave timer goes off, the loud noise incapacitates Thor, and Stockton is able to save Scott.
 They eventually come across Joanne and she explains the situation.
-They attempt to escape, but Thor catches up to them and captures Stockton, taking him into the vent shafts, where he recognizes Stockton from the earlier stages of the experiment and begins to further mutate.
-Later, Thor attacks the others and kills Joanne, Mark and Scott, before moving on to Wendy, who sprouts a pincer from her mouth; this is revealed to be a dream.
+They attempt to escape, but Thor catches up to them and captures Stockton, taking him into the vent shafts, where he recognizes Stockton from the earlier stages of the experiment and continues to further mutate.
+Later, Thor attacks the others and kills Joanne, Mark and Scott, before moving on to Wendy, who sprouts a pincer from her mouth; this is revealed to be a dream of Thor's.

 Meanwhile, Joanne and the others try to devise a way to kill Thor by leaving a trail of sterols to lead him into a freezer room and trap him there.
 The plan goes awry when Thor comes up behind them and kills Mark.
 Joanne is able to knock him into the freezer, but with the hand codes unavailable, they are still locked into the facility.
 However, they find Stockton still alive and use his handprint to escape.
 They drive away, but Thor has stowed away and attacks them again.
 Scott uses a piece of glass to cut off Thor's pincer before he can use it.
 When they get to the plane, Thor attacks them again.
 Joanne shoots him with a shotgun and he falls off.
 The survivors fly to safety and Thor is shown motionless where he has fallen, until his hand twitches, indicating he is still alive.